There are a several things you should know about making a FOIA request.

 HUD may expedite your request or appeal if we determine that you have a compelling need for the records or in other cases as determined by the Department.
 If HUD grants your request for expedited processing, HUD will give your request or appeal priority and will process it as soon as practical.

-If you'd like more information about the Freedom of Information Act, you can e-mail the Freedom of Information Officer, or you may reference the HUD FOIA Regulations at 24 CFR pt.
-15 (2001).
+If you'd like more information about the Freedom of Information Act, you can email the Freedom of Information Officer, or you may reference the HUD FOIA Regulations at 24 CFR pt.
+15 (2006).

 By the way, we will post frequently requested information on HUD's home page.
 That will make it easier for you to get - and HUD to give you - the information you need.